chapeupreto/andygrunwald.github.io/content/post/typo3-analytics-release-of-version-v0.1.0.md

 * Refactored the AMQPConnection and AMQPMessage into a factory
 * Added PSR-2 as coding guideline standard
 * Added first unit tests for several components
-* Integrated Travis-CI as continuous integration environment
+* Integrated Travis-CI as the continuous integration environment
 * Integrated Versioneye for dependency checks
 * Integrated scrutinizer-ci for code quality analysis
-* [Consumer Crawler\\Gerrit] Add message acknowledgement if no projects are available
+* [Consumer Crawler\\Gerrit] Add message acknowledgment if no projects are available

-## Did we reach the goal / roadmap from the v0.0.1 release?
+## Did we reach the goal/roadmap for the v0.0.1 release?

 In the release of version v0.0.1 we defined some goals for the next release (this one), but did we reach them?
 Lets check it: